TigerDevloper/laravel-campaign/README.md

 Run `php artisan make:controller controller-name ` to generate a new controller.
 You can also use `php artisan make:auth|command|controller|model|resource|test|...`.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Laravel 5.7, go check out the [PHP Framework For Web Artisans](https://laravel.com/docs/5.7).